QuKunLab/APEC/README.md

                             It is similar to the "peaks.bed" file in the CellRanger output of a 10X scATAC-seq dataset. filtered_reads.mtx: Fragment count matrix in mtx format, where each row is a peak and each column represents a cell.
                         It is similar to the "matrix.mtx" file in the CellRanger output of a 10X scATAC-seq dataset.
-                        The order of cells should be same with "filtered_cells.csv", and the order of peaks should be same with "filtered_top_peaks.bed".
+                        The order of cells should be the same with "filtered_cells.csv", and the order of peaks should be the same with "top_filtered_peaks.bed".

 ### 3. Functions of APEC (step by step)